 Repurposing ESG Content for Maximum Impact

-It just doesn’t make sense to relegate this approved content to die between the pages of your report.
-It can, and should, be leveraged by other departments to address the specific needs and wants of your key constituents and to further your business.
-Repurposed content will reinforce your message and create cost and time efficiencies for your content authors and subject matter experts.
+New stories, graphics and data about your organization’s efforts can be leveraged by other departments to address the specific needs and wants of your key constituents.
+Repurposed content will reinforce your message and create cost and time efficiencies.
 By consistently reinforcing your message, you can differentiate your brand and further showcase environmental, social and corporate governance (ESG) as instrumental to who you are and how you operate.

-License to Operate
+5. License to Operate

-SR content can also support community engagement efforts as companies expand operations into domestic communities.
+SR content can also support community engagement efforts as companies expand operations domestically.
 Efforts to reverse the “not in my backyard” mentality could benefit from revealing stories of the good companies are doing.
-By understanding what a local community is concerned about, you can select relevant SR content on that specific topic and use it as a stand-alone asset in mailers, handouts, newsletters or town halls.
+By understanding what a local community is concerned about, you can select relevant SR content on that specific topic and use it as a stand-alone asset in mailers, handouts, newsletters, or town halls.
 For example, a community may be concerned about a company’s water usage and treatment.
 If that topic is material to your organization and in your SR, you can use that content to create a separate overview brochure or presentation specific to the issue.

 As President at Savage Brands, Bethany is known for forging powerful connections – connecting people to people and connecting companies with the fresh ideas that make their brands purposeful.
 In her recent book, "Get Your Head Out of Your Bottom Line and Build Your Brand on Purpose," Bethany conveys to business leaders the importance of leading with purpose.